 How much does a funeral cost in Australia?
 (2026 guide)

 A funeral in Australia costs anywhere from under $2,000 to over $40,000.
-The range is not vague marketing.
-It reflects real differences in service type, cemetery costs, provider pricing, and the optional extras families say yes to under time pressure.
+That is a wide gap, and it is a real one.
+It comes down to the type of service, cemetery costs, which provider you use, and the optional extras families say yes to under time pressure.

 Two numbers for the same question